b-hayes/swarmarr/README.md

 - Click test and save if you see a green tick.

 ### Flaresolverr
-This stops Cloudlfare blocking us from getting to our donwloadz.
+This stops Cloudflare blocking us from getting to our download.
 Doesn't need configuring just [add it as proxy indexer in Prowlarr](#adding-flaresolverr-proxy).

 ### Radarr
-- Choose forms (login page) as authentification method.
+- Choose forms (login page) as authentication method.
 - Add a username and password and hit save.
-- Add SABnzb as your donwloader:
+- Add SABnzbd as your downloader:
-    - Goto Settings->Download clients, clikc add, click SABnzbd.
+    - Goto Settings->Download clients, click add, click SABnzbd.
-    - Set Host to to your computers local ip address.
+    - Set Host to your computers local ip address.
-    - Set API key the one you copied from SABnzbd's general settings.
+    - Set API key the one you copied from SABnzbd general settings.
     - Add a `movies` tag (optional?).
 - Go to Settings->General and copy the API key.
 - Go to Settings->Media Management, scroll to the bottom and add a root folder.
   - add your `/data/.../movies` folder.
-- Now go back to [Pworlarr app](#adding-apps-to-prowlarr) instruction to connect raddar.
+- Now go back to [Prowlarr app](#adding-apps-to-prowlarr) instruction to connect radarr.

 ### Sonarr
 Basically just follow the [Radarr](#radarr) instructions but use `tv` tag and `/data/.../tv/` folder as media root.